NestedSGX/nestedsgx-ndss25-ae/svsm-guest-occlum/README.md

 ```
 make && insmod svsm_guest.ko
 ```
 The Kernel Module depends on the normal behavior of the Trampoline pages (code page and data page), but sometimes the Kernel Module might fail to successfully set up the trampoline.
-When you `insmod` the kernel module and get some log like below, that means the trampoline has been successfully set up.
+When you `insmod` the kernel module and get some log like below (i.e. code page trampoline PTE Value: 8xxxxxxxxxxxx, data trampoline PTE Value: 8008000xxxxxxxxx), that means the trampoline has been successfully set up.
 Therefore the Kernel Module can operate normally.
 ```
 [   48.415430] VS_GUEST: print_page_table_entry: 32.
 VS_ERROR. belonging of pagetable walk: insmod
 [   48.415882] VS_GUEST: print_page_table_entry: 63.
 VS_ERROR.
 Page table entry at virtual address ffff9683d7dd8000: